Can Americans hold dual citizenship?

 US citizens do not need a visa to enter Italy and can stay for ninety days or less.
 However, US citizens who retire to Italy or plan on living there without working should apply for an elective residency visa.

 Yes.
-Italy is one of nineteen countries in Europe that use the Euro as currency.
+Italy is one of 20 countries in Europe that use the Euro as currency.

 As Italy is part of the Schengen Zone, US citizens can travel to Italy and stay for ninety days or less.
 However, you must have at least three months validity on your passport after the date of your return to the United States.